 The pros average around 110 mph on their swing speed.
 Tiger Woods is around 130 mph.
 For the average amateur golfer, mid to lower 90’s is average.
 If you’re swinging below 90 mph, then you would be considered a golfer with slow swing speed.

-Now before your ego gets crushed by having a slow swing speed, keep in mind, rarely are tournaments won by driving distance.
+Now before your ego gets crushed by having a slow swing speed (best driver for slow swing speed), keep in mind, rarely are tournaments won by driving distance.
 The short game, and the putter will be the key factors.

 Additionally, swing speed and golf ball speed are not the same thing.
 Swing speed is the speed of the clubhead as it comes into contact with the ball.
 Golf ball speed is the speed of the ball immediately after impact.
 And ball speed is the main component in generating distance.